Connect with us

 Additionally, advancements in generative AI – which shows early promise in producing computer code – could make it easier for people, even those without a technical background, to build custom online spaces when they find existing spaces unsuitable.
 This would relieve pressure on online spaces to be everything for everyone and support a sense of agency in the digital public sphere.

 There are also more indirect ways to support community governance.
-Increasing transparency – for example, by providing access to data about the impact of platforms’ decisions – can researchers, policymakers and the public hold online platforms accountable.
+Increasing transparency – for example, by providing access to data about the impact of platforms’ decisions – can help researchers, policymakers and the public hold online platforms accountable.
 Further, encouraging ethical professional norms among engineers and product designers can make online spaces more respectful of the communities they serve.

 Going forward by going back

-Between now and the end of 2024, national elections are in many countries, including Argentina, Australia, India, Indonesia, Mexico, South Africa, Taiwan, the U.K. and the U.S. This is all but certain to to conflicts over online spaces.
+Between now and the end of 2024, national elections are scheduled in many countries, including Argentina, Australia, India, Indonesia, Mexico, South Africa, Taiwan, the U.K. and the U.S. This is all but certain to lead to conflicts over online spaces.

 We believe it is time to consider not just how online spaces can be governed efficiently and in service to corporate bottom lines, but how they can be governed fairly and legitimately.
 Giving communities more control over the spaces they participate in is a proven way to do just that.The Conversation